Provost and Vice Chancellor for Academic Affairs

-Throughout her career, she has received many honors and awards, including the coveted MERIT award from the National Institutes of Health (2010 – 2020), the Women in Cell Biology Senior Career Award from the ASCB (2011), the John H. Exton Award for Research Leading to Innovative Biological Concepts (2008), the Kirsch Foundation Investigator Award (2001 – 2003), and the Beckman Young Investigator Award (1996).
-Additionally, she is an elected fellow of the American Association for the Advancement of Science and has been featured in Nashville Medical News’ “Women to Watch.”
+Throughout her career, she has received many honors and awards, including the coveted MERIT award from the National Institutes of Health (2010 – 2020), the Women in Cell Biology Senior Career Award from the ASCB (2011), the John H. Exton Award for Research Leading to Innovative Biological Concepts (2008), the Kirsch Foundation Investigator Award (2001 – 2003), the Beckman Young Investigator Award (1996) and was named a Woman of Influence in the “Trailblazer” category by the Nashville Business Journal (2020).
+Additionally, she is an elected fellow of both the American Association for the Advancement of Science and the American Society for Cell Biology and has been featured in Nashville Medical News’ “Women to Watch.”

 205 Kirkland Hall